 - Gradience, especially in English morphology and syntax.
 I have been working for some time on gradience and categories, often in collaboration.
-I helped edit a substantial reader on Fuzzy Grammar (2004) for OUP.
-The most recent of a series of papers is a chapter in a collection on Gradience, gradualness and grammaticalization (2010).
+I helped edit a substantial reader on Fuzzy Grammar (2004) for OUP, and I'm writing a chapter on ambiguity and vagueness.
+A recent joint British Academy/Philological Society lecture on Parts of Speech has been published (2013).
 I am working on a monograph for C.U.P. entitled English word classes: Categories and their limits.

 - Historical syntax and the history of English generally.
 My commissioned book on English Historical Syntax (1993, print-on-demand edition 2004) concentrated on verbal constructions, and my recent work has also dealt with developments in the noun phrase.

 - Possessive 's in Germanic.
 Kersti Börjars and I ran an AHRC-funded project (2006-9) on the history and usage of possessive -s in English, Swedish and Dutch.
 Follow the link for information on the project, the other researchers involved, and publications and database.